chromium/chromium/tools/rust/README.md

 This step is not strictly necessary since the CI tooling will catch any errors.
 But the CI build process is slow and this can save some time.

+To fetch the new Rust sources, and avoid errors during `gclient sync`:
+1. Ensure your `.gclient` file has `checkout_rust_toolchain_deps` set to `True`, but avoid setting `use_rust` to `True`.
+The latter will try to download the compiled rustc but as you've just updated the version there is no compiled rustc to download so it will fail.
+1. Additionally, to aid in testing, turn off rust support in GN, with `enable_rust = false`, since it requires the presence of a Rust toolchain, but building the toolchain destroys your local toolchain until the build succeeds.

 Running this will do a full build and provide a local toolchain that works for the host machine, albeit not the same as the CI-provided one: